TitusTech/docs-webui/_docs/Creating-Protractor-Test.md

 permalink: /docs/Creating-Protractor-Test/
 ---

 Protractor is an end-to-end test framework for Angular and AngularJS applications.
-Protractor run

-s tests against your application running in a real browser, interacting with it as a user would.
+Protractor runs tests against your application running in a real browser, interacting with it as a user would.
 ### Setup

 Use npm to install Protractor globally with: